Vyral/base-template/_posts/2021-09-27-whats-going-on-in-todays-market.md

 {% include pullquote.html %}

 Over the last 12 months, new listings are up by 4.8%, and closed sales are up by 13.7%.
-We are having a difficult time adding inventory to our market, as evidenced by our 1.3 months’ supply, which is down 35%.
+We are having a difficult time adding inventory to our market, as evidenced by our 1.3-month supply, which is down 35%.
 Remember that a balanced market is a six-month supply.

-**For sellers, proper piercing is key** since buyers have become more selective as prices have surged.
-Buyers, on the other hand, need to be ready to act on brand-new listings immediately or be willing to find a seller whose house has been on the market for a few weeks because they overshot their price initially.
+**For sellers, proper pricing is key** since buyers have become more selective as prices have surged.
+Buyers, on the other hand, need to be ready to act on brand-new listings immediately, or be willing to find a seller whose house has been on the market for a few weeks because they overshot their price initially.
 Many times, buyers can negotiate with those sellers to get a price that is appropriate to the condition of the house.

 As always, all markets are different, so contact a trusted real estate expert for more information on your individual situation.
-But if you have any questions or would like assistance buying or selling a home in today’s market, don’t hesitate to reach out to us.
+If you have any questions or would like assistance buying or selling a home in today’s market, don’t hesitate to reach out to us.
 We’d love to help you.